autolab-fi/line-robot-curriculum/lessons/lesson_2.md

 ## Conclusion
 Congratulations!
-You have written your own program for robot movement.
+You have written your own program for robot movement!
 In the next lesson, we will explore the robot's movement in different directions using the library.